Welcome to

 Drama Director

-During that time, he started his directing career, which started at Camp Billings.
+During that time, he started his directing career, which began at Camp Billings.
 He would continue to direct musicals at Billings for eight summers.
-At the end of his tenure at Camp Billings, they dedicated an award named after him called, The Brian Kaufman Award for Excellence in Musical Theatre.
-At the end of each musical two students are presented with this award.
+At the end of his tenure at Camp Billings, they dedicated an award named after him called The Brian Kaufman Award for Excellence in Musical Theatre.
+At the end of each musical, two students are presented with this award.

 Mr. Kaufman then became the theatre director at Ravenwood High School in Brentwood, TN.
 He would go on to build a program well-known across the state.
 During Mr. Kaufman’s time at Ravenwood, they would be selected to perform at the state thespian conference and go on to win many awards in the musical theatre category at the Spotlight Awards (Nashville Musical Theatre Awards), which included Best Show and Best Direction.
-Mr. Kaufman also had two students that were performers in the Jimmy Awards and one of the students was a top four finalist.
+Mr. Kaufman also had two students who were performers in the Jimmy Awards, and one of the students was a top-four finalist.

-Mr. Kaufman has had many students pursue theatre at college and start their careers in the theatre business world.
-He is excited to start his fourth year at Langley and with Saxon Stage and looks forward to the many bonds, creative worlds, and more that we will build this coming school year.
-His teaching and directing process always starts with the student first and he lives by this Charlie Chaplin quote, “A day without laughter is a day wasted.”
+Mr. Kaufman has guided many students who have gone on to study theatre in college and begin their careers in the theatre industry.
+He is excited to begin his fifth year at Langley and with Saxon Stage, looking forward to the relationships, creative experiences, and new opportunities that lie ahead in the coming school year.
+His approach to teaching and directing always begins with the student, and he lives by the words of Charlie Chaplin: “A day without laughter is a day wasted.”

 Follow us on Instagram